penpot/penpot-docs/technical-guide/getting-started.md

 ---
 title: 1.
-Self-hosting guide
+Self-hosting Guide
 ---

-# Self-hosting guide
+# Self-hosting Guide

 This guide explains how to get your own Penpot instance, running on a machine you control, to test it, use it by you or your team, or even customize and extend it any way you like.